Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 Delaware's new SNAP Online Purchasing Program gives households another grocery shopping option during the COVID-19 crisis.
-Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online from Amazon, Aldi, Food Lion, ShopRite, and Walmart.
+Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online from Amazon, Aldi, Food Lion, Giant, ShopRite, and Walmart.

 Click here for more information about Delaware's SNAP Online Purchasing Program.

 Delaware is developing a P-EBT plan for school year 2021-2022 that would allow children who meet specific eligibility rules to receive meal benefits for days missed from school or for remote learning dats due to COVID-19.
 More information will be posted to Delaware's P-EBT website once Delaware's P-EBT plan is federally approved.

 Click here for more information about Delaware's P-EBT Program.

 The Consolidated Appropriations Act and the American Rescue Plan Act temporarily increased Food Benefit amounts by 15% from January 1, 2021 to September 30, 2021.
 Beginning October 1, 2021, food benefit amounts were adjusted to match the new increased SNAP benefit amounts released by the USDA.

 The Division of Social Services has issued emergency food benefits since March 2020 to SNAP households that were not already receiving the maximum food benefit amount.
 As a result of the Executive Order on Economic Relief Related to the COVID-19 Pandemic, all households with open SNAP cases will now receive at least $95 in emergency food benefits each month that Delaware continues to have an Emergency Declaration for COVID-19.